WeAreIconick/time.now/README.md

 ### From WordPress Admin

 1. Go to **Plugins > Add New** in your WordPress admin
-2. Search for "Google Calendar Block"
+2. Search for "Time.now()" or "Google Calendar Block"
 3. Click **Install** and then **Activate**

 ### Manual Installation

 1. Download the plugin files
-2. Upload to `/wp-content/plugins/calendar-block/` directory
+2. Upload to `/wp-content/plugins/time-now/` directory
 3. Activate the plugin through the **Plugins** menu in WordPress

 ## Quick Start